-Experienced Employment Lawyer in Sexual Harassment Cases
+Experienced Sexual Harassment Attorney

 Serving Employees and Employers in the Annapolis, Columbia, Glen Burnie, Silver Spring, Frederick.
 Anne Arundel and Howard County Areas

 In the workplace, unwelcome and uninvited conduct or communication of a sexual nature constitutes sexual harassment.
 Employees who are victims of sexual harassment in Maryland can seek compensation and other remedies under Title VII of the Civil Rights Act of 1964.

 Under Title VII of the Civil Rights Act of 1964, sexual harassment is treated as a form of sex discrimination.
 While employee complaints of sexual harassment were once considered isolated incidents and issues were often downplayed in terms of severity, today, it is recognized as a serious matter that must be treated accordingly by employers of all sizes throughout Maryland.